 Bleeding that is light and occurs over a long period of time may make you feel tired and short of breath.

 Endoscopy can also be used to stop bleeding.
-With an endoscope (a tube that is placed into the mouth and intestine), the doctor can stop the bleeding by:
+With an endoscope, your doctor can stop the bleeding by:

 Angiography, which is also used as a diagnostic tool, can control bleeding.
-The doctor can use angiography (x-ray of blood vessels) with other tools to locate the bleeding and inject medicines or other materials into the blood vessels to control it.
+The doctor can use angiography with other tools to locate the bleeding and inject medications or other materials into the blood vessels to control it.

 The American College of Gastroenterology

 Acute lower gastrointestinal bleeding.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed/what.php.
 Updated April 4, 2013.
 Accessed July 15, 2013.

 Acute upper gastrointestinal bleeding.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed/what.php.
 Updated April 4, 2013.
 Accessed July 15, 2013.